-Semester III - Fall
+Semester III (Fall)

-AR 535 Clinical Art Therapy II: Practicum (3)

-Examines the application of the Expressive Therapies Continuum and art therapy techniques with different types of psychological disorders.
-Requires 100 hours of art therapy participation at a practice site, side-by-side with a registered art therapist and a weekly supervision session.
+Clinical Art Therapy II: Practicum: Examines the application of the Expressive Therapies Continuum and art therapy techniques with different types of psychological disorders.
+Requires 100 hours of art therapy participation at a practice site, side by side with a registered art therapist and a weekly supervision session.
 Supervision fee is charged.

-CN 581 Group Dynamics in Counseling (3)

-Examines group processes and development, as well as treatment methods.
-A study of the research findings and theoretical approaches to group counseling.
-Includes small group experiences, discussion and independent study.
+Group Dynamics in Art Therapy and Counseling: This course examines group processes and development, as well as treatment methods.
+The course of study includes research findings and theoretical approaches to art therapy and group counseling.
+The format includes group experiences, discussion and independent study.